umesh385/Low-cost-smart-irrigation-pump/README.md

 Rather than share unclear or messy photos, I’ve used AI-generated illustrations that accurately replicate the physical model.
 Every component and connection shown in the visuals reflects the real setup.
 I chose this approach purely for clarity and ease of explanation, as the illustration makes the working of the system easier to understand than raw images and same with the circuit diagram of it as my drawing is not that good for post it professionally on GitHub

 ---
+##  Code Overview

+This Arduino code controls the smart irrigation system.
+It:
+- Reads soil moisture from analog pin A0
+- Monitors water flow using a digital sensor on pin D2
+- Controls motor ON/OFF using relay on pin D7
+- Displays live status on Serial Monitor

+Logic:
+- IF soil is dry AND water is flowing → Pump ON
+- ELSE → Pump OFF

+##  How to Use

+1. Upload the `.ino` code to Arduino using Arduino IDE.
+2. Connect sensors and relay as per the circuit diagram.
+3. Power the system.
+4. Place soil sensor in the field and water flow sensor in the pipe.
+5. Monitor Serial output or observe the motor behavior.

 ## Future Improvements